- Form a Company Now! +

 If you are a business person with a lot of experience, fresh ideas and a desire to share your knowledge you may be thinking about writing a book.
-Over the next few weeks, I’ll address creating and publishing a business book.
+Here, I’ll address creating and publishing a business book.
 To put these entries together, I’m relying on my own experiences -- as the author or co-author of five published books -- and on interviews with an agent, two other authors and an executive at a self-publishing printing house.
 In addition, I’ve done some online and bookstore research.

 Why would a business person with a heavy schedule consider writing a book?
 A book can burnish credentials, drive business to a company and generate a revenue stream.
 I put the revenue stream last because proceeds from most book sales are pretty modest these days.